osrf/uctf/doc/install_source/readme.md

 # Prerequisites

-All documentationa and support assumes Ubuntu Xenial  16.04 as the base platform.
+All documentation and support assumes Ubuntu Xenial  16.04 as the base platform.

 # Build package from source